Chile: Topography

-To the south is the Norte Chico, extending to the Aconcagua river.
+To the south is the Norte Chico, extending to the Aconcagua River.
 Los Andes begin to decrease its altitude to the south and closer to the coast, reaching 90 km away at the height of Illapel, the narrowest part of the Chilean territory.
 The two mountain ranges intersect, virtually eliminating the intermediate depression.
 The existence of rivers flowing through the territory allows the formation of transverse valleys, where agriculture has developed strongly in recent times, while the coastal plains begin to expand.

 The Central area is the most populated region of the country.
 The coastal plains are wide and allow the establishment of cities and ports along the Pacific.
 The Andes maintain altitudes above 6000m but descend slowly in height to 4000 meters on average.
 The intermediate depression reappears becoming a fertile valley that allows agricultural development and human settlement, due to sediment accumulation.
-To the south, the Cordillera de la Costa reappears in the range of Nahuelbuta while glacial sediments create a series of lakes in the area of La Frontera.
+To the south, the Cordillera de la Costa reappears in the Cordillera de Nahuelbuta while glacial sediments create a series of lakes in the area of La Frontera.

 Patagonia extends from within Reloncavi, at the height of parallel 41°S, to the south.
 During the last glaciation, this area was covered by ice that strongly eroded Chilean relief structures.
 As a result, the intermediate depression sinks in the sea, while the coastal mountains rise to a series of archipelagos, such as Chiloé and the Chonos, disappearing in Taitao peninsula, in the parallel 47°S. The Andes mountain range loses height and erosion caused by the action of glaciers has caused fjords.
 East of the Andes, on the continent, or north of it, on the island of Tierra del Fuego are located relatively flat plains, which in the Strait of Magellan cover large areas.
 The Andes, as he had done previously Cordillera de la Costa, begins to break in the ocean causing a myriad of islands and islets and disappear into it, sinking and reappearing in the Southern Antilles arc and then the Antarctic Peninsula, where it is called Antartandes, in the Chilean Antarctic Territory, lying between the meridians 53°W and 90°W.

 In the middle of the Pacific, the country has sovereignty over several islands of volcanic origin, collectively known as Insular Chile.
 The archipelago of Juan Fernandez and Easter Island is located in the fracture zone between the Nazca plate and the Pacific plate known as East Pacific Rise.